Market Development Manager

 ABB Renewable Energy & Power Generation

 Smart devices are proving to be very popular among solar developers and operators, it is expected that soon the adoption rate of digital technology in the solar industry will reach the adoption rate of general industry today.
+Learn how 3 smart applications of smart technology in solar are being used.

 There are many compelling reasons to embrace a new technology: impressive added functionality, significant cost savings, or improved ease of use.
 Any of these benefits provide enough justification to make the jump to the latest and greatest iteration of a device.
 Panel builders and buyers in a number of industries are embracing new, smarter components which allow them to take advantage of the expanded machine control, improved efficiency, and enhanced safety.